microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/digital-output/pulses-triggers.md

 ## Triggers

-Often pin output changes are used to tell a device connected to that pin to take some action.
-This type of output signal is a trigger.
+Often changes in pin output are used to tell a device connected to that pin to take some action.
+This type of output signal is a _trigger_.

-### One shot trigger
+### One-shot trigger

 A trigger signal written on an output pin can occur as either a pulse of simply as a level change.
-This depends on how the device connected wants the notification.
-A single change in output level to send a trigger is sometimes called a _one shot_ event.
-A one shot trigger could be just a short duration pulse.
+This depends on how the device connected to it wants the notification.
+A single change in output level to send a trigger is sometimes called a _one-shot_ event.
+A one-shot trigger could be just a short duration pulse.
 The connected device is usually waiting for an input level rise or fall before it takes an action.

 ![One shot pulse signal](/static/cp/learn/pins-tutorial/digital-output/one-shot-pulse.jpg)

-Another one shot trigger is just a level change that remains at that level.
+Another one-shot trigger is just a level change that remains at the new level.
 This is used when just one trigger is needed for a long period of time.

 ![One shot level signal](/static/cp/learn/pins-tutorial/digital-output/one-shot-level.jpg)

 ### Pulse train

 Sometimes a device is triggered to do something on a regular basis.
-You could send it a clock type signal but using equal high and low pulse isn't needed to accomplish this.
+You could send it a clock type signal but using equal high and low pulses aren't needed to accomplish this.
 Instead, a sequence of short pulses that happen at regular intervals is used.
 This is called a _pulse train_.
 This lets the device connected to your output pin detect the a level change at the front of the interval but only a very short pulse is used.

 ![Pulse train triggers](/static/cp/learn/pins-tutorial/digital-output/pulse-train.jpg)